lyteword/chspurgeon-tod/volume-7/psalm-133.md

  *Thirdly.* It is good in the *effects* and *consequences* and *concomitants* of it: it has much good.
 It is *bonum utile*.
 A great deal of advantage comes by brethren's dwelling together in unity, especially spiritual advantage, and for the doing and receiving of good.

-2\.The second qualification is, the sweetness of it, because it is *"pleasant:"* it is not only *bonum utile*, and *bonum honestum*, but it is also *bonum jucundum* ;it has a great deal of pleasure in it.
+2\.
+The second qualification is, the sweetness of it, because it is *"pleasant:"* it is not only *bonum utile*, and *bonum honestum*, but it is also *bonum jucundum* ;it has a great deal of pleasure in it.
 Pleasure is such a kind of goodness, especially to some kind of persons, as that they care not almost what they do or part with to obtain it, and all other good besides is nothing to them, if it be devoid of this.
 Therefore for the further commendation of this fraternal unity to us, there is this also to be considered, that it is *"pleasant."* Thus it is with respect to all sorts of persons whatsoever, that are made sensible of it.

  *First.* It is *pleasant to God*, it is such as is very acceptable to him; it is that which he much delights in, wheresoever he observes it; being himself a God of peace, he does therefore so much the more delight in peaceable Christians, and such as do relate to himself.
 How much do natural parents rejoice in the agreement of their children, to see them loving and friendly and kind and courteous to one another, oh, it pleases them and joys them at their very heart! and so it is likewise with God to those who are truly his.